Deterministic Scheduling of Periodic Messages for Low Latency in Cloud RAN

 \section{Abstract}

-A recent trend in mobile networks is to centralize in distant data-centers the processing units which were attached to antennas until now.
-The main challenge is to guarantee that the latency of the periodic messages sent from the antennas to their processing units and back, fulfills protocol time constraints.
-We show that traditional statistical multiplexing does not allow such a low latency, due to collisions and buffering at nodes.
-Hence, we propose in this article to use a deterministic scheme for sending periodic messages without collisions in the network thus saving the latency incurred by buffering.
+{Cloud-RAN (C-RAN) is a cellular network architecture where processing units, previously attached to antennas, are centralized in data centers.
+The main challenge in meeting protocol time constraints is minimizing the latency of periodic messages exchanged between antennas and processing units.
+We demonstrate that statistical multiplexing introduces significant logical latency due to buffering at network nodes to prevent collisions.
+To address this, we propose a \emph{deterministic} scheme for periodic message transmission \emph{without collisions}, eliminating latency caused by buffering.

-We give several algorithms to compute such schemes for a common topology where one link is shared by all antennas.
-We show that there is always a solution when the routes are short or the load is small.
-When the parameters are unconstrained, and some buffering is allowed in the processing units, we propose an algorithm (PMLS) adapted from a classical scheduling method.
-The experimental results show that even under full load, most of the time PMLS finds a deterministic sending scheme with no latency.
-This paper is an extended version of a previous work presented at ICT conference~\cite{Guir1806:Deterministic}.
+We develop several algorithms to compute such schemes for star-routed networks, a common topology where all antennas share a single link.
+First, we show that deterministic transmission is possible without buffering when routes are short or network load is low.
+Under high load, we allow buffering at processing units and introduce the \texttt{Periodic Minimal Latency Scheduling} (\PMLS) algorithm, adapted from classical scheduling methods.
+Experimental results indicate that even at full load, \PMLS finds deterministic transmission schemes with negligible logical latency, whereas statistical multiplexing incurs substantial delays.
+Moreover, \PMLS runs in polynomial time and scales efficiently to hundreds of antennas.
+Building on this approach, we also derive low-latency periodic transmission schemes that coexist with additional random network traffic.
+This article extends previous work presented at ICT~\cite{Guir1806:Deterministic}.}